Refunding Deposits (APS 013)

 Government Code, Section 403.077, allows the refunding of erroneous collections and is applicable to all agencies and institutions of higher education.

-House Bill 1, General Appropriations Act (GAA), Article IX, Section 8.04, 86th Legislature, Regular Session, allows money to be refunded, as provided by law.
+Senate Bill 1, General Appropriations Act (GAA), Article IX, Section 8.04, 87th Legislature, Regular Session, allows money to be refunded, as provided by law.
 It states:

 (a) Any money deposited into the State Treasury subject to refund as provided by law shall be refunded from the fund into which the money was deposited, transferred or otherwise credited, and so much as is necessary for said refunds is hereby appropriated.